favware/codespaces-containers/README.md

 ## What are Codespaces-containers?

 Images published under [`favware/codespaces-containers`] are designed to be used for GitHub Codespaces.
-They are specifically set up to provide the best Ubuntu-based VSCode coding experience out-of-the-box and zero-config to get started quick and easy.
+They are specifically set up to provide the best Debian 9 (Stretch) based VSCode coding experience out-of-the-box and zero-config to get started quick and easy.

 ### What is included in the `base` image?

+First of all this image is based on the [`mcr.microsoft.com/vscode/devcontainers/typescript-node:14`] image so everything that is included in that image, is also included in here.
+Additionally, the following are also included:

 #### Debian Packages